kirubeltadesse/sap-core/Doc/ER_diagram.md

 # ER Diagram

-### Entities are:
+### Entities are

    USER | STUDENT | MENTOR | SIGN IN | EVENTS | CALENDAR.
     The USER can be either a student, a mentor or admin which is assigned by the 'role' attribute in the user table.
   Events is transaction that is posted when     a   student is booked for mentorship program.

 ```mermaid
   erDiagram